Joanne Trinh, PhD

 Sophie Imhoff (MD student)

-Description: Mentor for doctoral thesis deep mitochondrial sequencing and exome sequencing in Parkinson’s disease
+Description: Mentor for doctoral thesis on mitochondrial disorders and deep mitochondrial sequencing

 Miguel Ramirez (PhD student)